Rohingya refugees sue Facebook for $150 billion over Myanmar violence

 Why Facebook is losing the war on hate speech in Myanmarhttps://www.reuters.com/investigates/special-report/myanmar-facebook-hate/

 (Reporting by Elizabeth Culliford in New York.
-Additional reporting by Poppy McPherson and Ruma Paul.
-Editing by Gerry Doyle and Nick Macfie)
+Additional reporting by Poppy McPherson, Ruma Paul and Steve Stecklow.
+Editing by Gerry Doyle, Nick Macfie and Rosalba O'Brien)

 ((elizabeth.culliford@thomsonreuters.com; 2127679959;))